synfinatic/3DPrinting/3D_Printing/FlashforgeCreatorDragon/README.md

 ### Optional Steps

+#### SuperPINDA
- 1. If installing the SuperPinda probe, use a M8x1.0 tap to clean up the printed threads.
+ 1. If installing the SuperPINDA probe, use a M8x1.0 tap to clean up the printed threads.
 Note that this is M8x1.0 and not the more common M8x1.25!
- 1. Install the SuperPinda probe (use one lock washer and nut on the bottom).
+ 1. Install the SuperPINDA probe (use one lock washer and nut on the bottom).
-    [Use an allen key](pics/pinda_probe.jpg) to ensure the probe won't touch the bed.
+    [Use an allen key](pics/pinda_probe.jpg) to ensure the probe won't touch the bed and set the spacing.
+Be sure the probe is not too high, because you want to make sure it triggers before the hotend hits the bed!

+#### Chamber Temp Sensor
  1. If using a chamber temp sensor, you can use either a standard 3x15mm thermocouple like in the hotend or an external monitor like the HC520 available on Amazon, Walmart, etc which uses a 4mm diameter sensor.
 Use the appropriate fan bracket!

+#### ADXL345
+ 1. If installing the ADXL345, install the 2 additional heatset inserts on the top of the assembly near the fan.
+ 1. Using some 3mm plastic washers and M3-8mm screws mount the ADXL345 towards
+    the rear so as to not interfere with the extruder door.